madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

         Parameters:
             color (str): (Optional) String of color name/hex code.
 Default value is black.

-    .move_to(location)
+    .update_location(new_location)
-        Updates the canvas location of the Connection and updates the location variable.
+        Updates the location of the Connection.
+        Takes in logical coordinates.

         Parameters:
-            location (tuple): Tuple of x, y coordinates that Connection will move to.
+            location (tuple): Tuple of x, y logical coordinates that Connection will move to.

     .lessen_index_by_one()
         Lowers the index of a connection by 1.